WordPress-Phoenix/sm-sticky-clicky-star/readme.txt

 Tested up to: 5.1.1
 Stable tag: trunk

 Turn sticky (featured) posts on and off with 1 easy click!
-Control permissions with "User Role Editor" provided by http://sethmatics.com/.
+Control permissions with "User Role Editor".

 == Description ==

 Turn sticky (featured) posts on and off with 1 easy click!
-Control permissions with "User Role Editor" provided by http://sethmatics.com/.
+Control permissions with "User Role Editor" provided by [Seth Carstens](https://sethcarstens.com) and [Sethmatics](https://sethmatics.com/).

 This plugin is probably the most simple from the SM plugins collection.
 However, its usefulness and time saving features make it very powerful.
 Many themes and plugins use the "sticky" option in WordPress either to move a particular post above other posts, or to "feature" posts.
 An example is that a good deal of themes use "sticky" posts to populate a "featured posts" slider on the homepage of the blog.
 Quickly turn posts sticky status on and off with 1 click.